Military Women's Memorial: Dedication of the memorial

-The dedication ceremonies began at 6:30 p.m. on October 16 with a candlelight march across Arlington Memorial Bridge from the Lincoln Memorial to the Women in Military Service for America Memorial.
-Dedication ceremonies continued on October 17 at 9:00 a.m. with a wreath laying at the Tomb of the Unknowns.
-This was followed by a dedication ceremony for 5,000 people in Memorial Amphitheater, at which Bob Dole, the former senator and partially disabled World War II veteran, spoke.
+The dedication ceremonies began at 6:30 p.m. on October 16 with a candlelight march across Arlington Memorial Bridge from the Lincoln Memorial to the Women in Military Service for America Memorial that was led by Dorla Eaton Kemper and Ann Fleck, the President General and Honorary President General of the Daughters of the American Revolution.
+Dedication ceremonies continued on October 17 at 9:00 a.m. with a wreath laying at the Tomb of the Unknown Soldier.
+This was followed by a dedication ceremony for 5,000 people at Arlington Memorial Amphitheater, at which Bob Dole, the former senator and partially disabled World War II veteran, spoke.
 The ceremonies then moved the memorial, where the plaza and much of Memorial Avenue had been blocked off for seating.
 The memorial ceremonies began with a fly-over of military aircraft, all of which were piloted by women — the first time an all-female fly-over had occurred in U.S. history.
 Speakers at the event included Secretary of Defense William Cohen, Vice President Al Gore and Tipper Gore, Associate Justice of the Supreme Court of the United States Sandra Day O'Connor, retired general John Shalikashvili, and the Chairman of the Joint Chiefs of Staff, General Hugh Shelton.
 President Bill Clinton and First Lady Hillary Clinton addressed the audience via taped message, as they were on a state visit to South Africa.
 Singers Kenny Rogers and Patti Austin serenaded the crowd.

 The highlight of the dedication ceremony was 101-year-old Frieda Mae Greene Hardin, a veteran of World War I. She was escorted to the speaker's podium by her 73-year-old son, and wore her World War I Navy yeoman's uniform.

 An estimated 30,000 people attended the ceremony.